 Large surface area applications of spray foam are highly detrimental to future deconstruction and material salvaging, reuse, and recycling.
 Spray foam application impedes the ability to deconstruct, separate, and salvage building components at the building's end of life and further contaminates the materials preventing them from being recycled.
-Limit use of spray foams to spot applications for minor air-sealing or use a non-spray foam alternative, see Credit 5-53.
-Performance Requirement: Design and construct the building using components and fastening systems that facilitate disassembly and deconstruction, including modular components or framing, prefabricated structural elements, pre-cast panels, glue- and nailfree assemblies, mechanical connectors instead of glued or soldered joints, and centralized, accessible wiring and utilities, see Credit 5-8.
+Limit use of spray foams to spot applications for minor air-sealing or use a non-spray foam alternative.
+Performance Requirement: Design and construct the building using components and fastening systems that facilitate disassembly and deconstruction, including modular components or framing, prefabricated structural elements, pre-cast panels, glue- and nail-free assemblies, mechanical connectors instead of glued or soldered joints, and centralized, accessible wiring and utilities, see Credit 5-8.
 Projects that include surface area applications of spray foam (excluding minor spot applications for air-sealing) are not eligible for this credit.
 Project team must describe the systems that facilitate disassembly for reuse and demonstrate what percentage of total building they constitute, by cost, surface area, or other metric approved by the Built Green Program Manager.
-Information on these systems must be included in the As-Built documents, and Homeowner's Kit, see Credits 7-1.
-It is highly encouraged to document the areas and modular sections that can be disassembled as part of the project's photo record in the Homeowner's Kit, see Credit 7-5.
-If there are existing dwellings on the building site that need to be removed, see Credits 5-9 through 5-11 for credits related to relocating existing structures for reuse and deconstruction and material salvaging.
+Information on these systems must be included in the As-Built documents, and Homeowner's Kit, see Credits 8-1.
+It is highly encouraged to document the areas and modular sections that can be disassembled as part of the project's photo record in the Homeowner's Kit, see Credit 8-5.
+If there are existing dwellings on the building site that need to be removed, see Credits 5-9 through 5-10 for credits related to relocating existing structures for reuse and deconstruction and material salvaging.
 Points Breakdown:

 5 points: 50% of building components and materials chosen for future disassembly 7 points: 75% of building components and materials chosen for future disassembly 9 points: 90% of building components and materials chosen for future disassembly When Verified: Since this strategy must be fully integrated into the design and construction process, the plan and approach should be reviewed by the verifier in the design phase.
 As-built and Homeowner's Kit content should be visually verified at the time of final inspections.
-Cross Reference: 5-8, 5-9, 5-10, 5-11, 5-53, 6-33, 7-1, 7-5 Resources:
+Cross Reference: 5-8, 5-9, 5-10, 6-33, 8-1, 8-5